TheCodeRaccoons/WebTricks/README.md

 <h2 id="request-functionality">Requesting a functionality</h2>
 <p>
-    When you want to request an icon please feel free to create an issue.
-Check out our <a href="https://github.com/devicons/devicon/wiki/Requesting-an-Icon">Wiki</a> for more information.
+    When you want to request a new functionality please feel free to create an issue.
+Check out our <a href="https://github.com/TheCodeRaccoons/WebflowTrickery/wiki/Requesting-a-Finctionality">Wiki</a> for more information.
 </p>

 <h2 id="contribute">Contributing</h2>
 <p>
-    We are happy with every contribution, whether it's new icons, features, or maintainers.
-Please have a look at our <a href="https://github.com/devicons/devicon/wiki">Wiki</a> to see how you can contribute to this project.
+    We are happy with every contribution, whether it's new functionalities, fixes, features, or maintainers.
+Please have a look at our <a href="https://github.com/TheCodeRaccoons/WebflowTrickery/wiki">Wiki</a> to see how you can contribute to this project.
 </p>

 <h2 id="discord-community">Discord community</h2>